andywood873/Galen-AI/README.md

 ## Getting Started

-This is the Project repo for Avalon-AI
+This is the Project repo for Galen-AI